ches/docker-kafka/README.md

   Maps to Kafka's `default.replication.factor` setting.
 The default replication factor for automatically created topics.
+- `KAFKA_AUTO_CREATE_TOPICS_ENABLE=true`

+  Maps to Kafka's `auto.create.topics.enable`.
+- `KAFKA_INTER_BROKER_PROTOCOL_VERSION`

+  Maps to Kafka's `inter.broker.protocol.version`.
+If you have a cluster that runs brokers with different Kafka versions make sure they communicate with the same protocol version.
+- `KAFKA_LOG_MESSAGE_FORMAT_VERSION`

+  Maps to Kafka's `log.message.format.version`.
+Specifies the protocol version with which your cluster communicates with its consumers.
 - `JAVA_RMI_SERVER_HOSTNAME=$KAFKA_ADVERTISED_HOST_NAME`

   Maps to the `java.rmi.server.hostname` JVM property, which is used to bind the